 Worthy Stop #7- Dead Horse State Park

 The last worthy stop in this Epic Utah Road Trip Guide has got to be Dead Horse State Park.
 You may have heard about Dead Horse State Park through the iconic shot, a view of a gooseneck in the Colorado River as pictured below.
 Dead Horse State Park got its name through an unfortunate event that occurred at Dead Horse Point.
 The mesa top was used as a corral for horses due to its unique location.
 Local ranchers would try and herd wild mustangs onto that point.
 And then after selecting which ones they wanted, they left the gate closed (accident or not?) and stranded the remaining horses there.
 They all died of thirst while looking at the Colorado River below the sheer cliffs.

 Incredibly sad legend, but that is how the park got its name.
 While here you can hike, bike, and even camp!
 If we could do it over again we would have packed a lunch and ate it while taking in the incredible view!

 National Park #5- Canyonlands

-Canyonlands is the last of the Mighty Five on this road trip.
+The last stop on this Utah National Park Road Trip is Canyonlands!
 It is remarkable due to the unique sandstone structures, a plethora of hiking trails, and Native American ruins.
 The Park has several different districts that are worth exploring including The Needles District and Island in the Sky.
 If nothing else, catch a sunrise at the famous Mesa Arch.

 We hope you enjoy this Utah National Park Road Trip Guide!
 Still need a little convincing to take the road trip (or maybe your travel buddy does)?
 Check out this article about Why You Should Finally Take That Road Trip!